How to wean twins from breastfeeding.

 What if one twin is ready before the other?

 Tracking might show that one twin is ready to wean more than the other.
 This can be tough as a mother.
-Going off signs of readiness it would make sense to wean whomever is ready and keep nursing the other.
+Going off signs of readiness it would make sense to wean whoever is ready and keep nursing the other.
 Logistically this can be challenging.
 What is the other baby doing while the other nurses?
 Will there be jealousy issues since one baby might appear to be getting more attention?
 Are you going to have to prep different meals or remember who gets cows milk and who is still nursing?

 It is an option to wean one baby and then do the other later.
 But I have found from talking to other twin moms there is a bigger reason to wean together than just the questions I listed.
 That is the sense of fairness.
 While logically we might know that we love our babies equally, it can feel like we are playing favorites if we nurse one longer than the other.
 I don’t think you should discount this feeling.
 You can overcome a lot of logistical challenges with nursing, I think every nursing mother does at some point.
 But in my opinion there is no need to add more guilt and worry about this.
 It is something every twin mom has to deal with already, and what I think is the hardest part of having twins.
 Because of this I recommend weaning both babies at the same time.
 (Of course this is just one opinion, every mom has to make her own choice.)